top of page

 Why is the DDoS Protection Suite needed?

-When you order a Dedicated Internet Access (DIA) circuit, the ISP gives you a /29 subnet.
-This is the demarcation subnet and it is a public subnet.
-And as such any machines on this public subnet, such as firewalls, routers, load balancers and servers is constantly under attack from unwanted sources, as shown in a screenshot below.
+When you order a Dedicated Internet Access (DIA) circuit, the ISP provides a /29 public subnet, known as the demarcation subnet.
+Devices on this subnet, such as firewalls, routers, load balancers, and servers, are exposed to the public internet and, as a result, are constantly targeted by malicious attacks from unwanted sources, as illustrated below.

 Originating traffic source geo locations